What is a video series, and why use one?

 How much does a video series cost?

-A video series typically costs between $12,000 – $15,000 per video (when committing to a minimum scope) depending on the concept, style, and length.
+A video series typically costs between $10,000 – $15,000 per episode depending on the concept.
 That includes developing the concept, writing the script, creating the necessary assets, and adding motion.
 Other factors we look at when considering the “per video” cost is the reuse of assets and style across the series.

 How long does a video series take to produce?